xvik/dropwizard-guicey/README.md

 On run phase (after injector created) all found or manually provided extensions are installed by type or instantiated (`injector.getInstance(foundClass)`) and passed to installer to register extension within dropwizard (installation type is defined by installer).

+Installers order is defined by `@Order` annotation.
+Default installers are ordered with indexes from 10 to 100 with gap 10.
+If you need to run your installer before/after some installer simply annotate it with `@Order`.
+Installers without annotation goes last.

 ##### Resource
 [ResourceInstaller](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/installer/feature/jersey/ResourceInstaller.java)